I’ve been searching forever for a safe backpack carry a Dachshund around the city or on a hike.

 The lower hole allows shorter dogs to comfortably stick their head out of the bag.

 It also allows dogs to be carried horizontally across your back so that they are in a natural laying down position.

 By laying sideways – instead of vertically – the bag offers even support along the length of a Dachshund’s spine.

 The front panel on the backpack zips completely open to lay flat so your dog can easily step in instead of having to struggle to slide their body inside.

 This is the best pack I have found so far for safely carrying a Dachshund for hiking.

 So what is the catch?

 The Muttmover is still not ideal for several reasons (it’s definitely more suited to walking around a city).

 - Although the shoulder strap length is adjustable, the width between them (where they connect to the backpack) is not and the straps are set a bit to narrow to be comfortable on a long, steep trail for me.

-- There is no waist belt for extra support so the bulk of the weight can’t be transferred from your shoulders to your hips.
+- There is a waist strap but it’s just a strap of webbing, not a padded hip belt, so the bulk of the weight can’t be transferred from your shoulders to your hips well.